mafintosh/hyperlog/README.md

   // node looks like this
   {
     change: ... // the change number for this node in the local log
-    hash:   ... // the hash of the node. this is also the key of the node
+    key:   ... // the hash of the node. this is also the key of the node
     value:  ... // the value (as a buffer) you inserted
     log:    ... // the peer log this node was appended to
     seq:    ... // the peer log seq number
-    links: [{
+    links: ['hash-of-link-1', ...]
-      hash: ... // hash of the linked node
-      log:  ... // peer log of the link
-      seq:  ... // peer log seq number of the link
-    }]
   }
 })
 ```